RobMertens/avrtimerlib/README.md

 timer[4]->initialize(t_mode::PWM_F, t_channel::A, t_inverted::INV);
 ```

-The period chosen in the latter example is a bit tedious.
-So let's set a timer with desired period.
+The period from the latter example is a bit tedious to use.
+So let's create a timer with a desired period.
 Let's say we want a PWM-signal with a period of 4 ms. The number of the timer TOP value can be found by the formulas above.
 For our example this means to set the top value to 63999 ticks with a prescaler of 1.
 This fits within the 16-bit timer maximum count value (65355).
 Which prescaler and TOP value must be set for an 8-bit timer?
 Try it yourself!

 To set the 16-bit timer to a PWM-signal with period of 4 ms we look at the next code block example.
 The TOP specifier after the channel declaration sets the timer with desired TOP value.
 Note that you lose one PWM-channel since the TOP value is set in the OCRA register.